munificent/game-programming-patterns/book/flyweight.markdown

 like in the chunk of sample code up there, this pattern saves memory by sharing one copy of the intrinsic state across every place where an object appears.

-From what we've seen so far, this just seems like basic resource sharing, and hardly worth being called a pattern.
+From what we've seen so far, this seems like basic resource sharing, hardly worth being called a pattern.
 That's partially because in this example here, we could come up with a clear separate *identity* for the shared state: the `TreeModel`.